For the complete list of 2021 Investment Climate Statements please visit the State Department website.

-In July 2020, Georgia adopted the that became effective January 1, 2021.
+In July 2020, Georgia adopted the Law of Georgia on the Introduction of Anti-dumping Measures in Trade that became effective January 1, 2021.
 The aim of the law is to protect local industry from price dumping on imports.
 The Law establishes the basic conditions and rules for the introduction of anti-dumping measures to be implemented when importing goods via the customs territory of Georgia.

 Expropriation and Compensation